jmaassen/ConstellationOnYarn/README.md

 - The HDFS root directory to which the dependencies should be staged-in, `/user/jason` in this example.
 - The local directory containing the dependencies that need to be staged in.
 Use `./dist` to run this example.
 - The input file (on HDFS) to process, `/user/jason/ubuntu-16.04-src-1.iso` in this example.
+- true/false, indicating whether an attempt should be made to create precise activity contexts.
 - The number of YARN Workers to submit, `1` in this example.

 The example first copies the `./dist` directory to HDFS, as these files are needed on the YARN nodes to run the example.
 It then stubmits the job to YARN,